 Even if your smartphone has a long-lasting battery, you’ll never know when it’ll run out of juice.
 You need enough battery life to make calls when your car breaks down and ask for roadside assistance.
 So always keep a charger on hand.

-Having your car battery die on you when you’re rushing to an important meeting can be very stressful.
-Among the car essentials that can save the day are jumper cables to get your battery going again.
+Having your car battery die on you when you’re rushing to an important appointment can be very stressful.
+Among the car essentials for women that can save the day are jumper cables to get your battery going again.

 For any issue in your car that needs a temporary fix, you can count on duct tape to do the job.
 Use it for a leaking hose, broken mirror, or any damaged car part—it can last until you have the problematic part replaced.

-When you pull over to the side of the road due to a car breakdown, you must use a reflective triangle or warning triangle.
+When you pull over to the side of the road due to a car breakdown, you must use an early warning device (also called a reflective triangle or warning triangle).
 This will make your car visible to oncoming vehicles and prevent you from getting hit at the roadside.
-The LTO also requires motorists to have this inside their vehicles all the time.

 When driving, always bring the following important documents with you: